 If you find that the sandbags around your canopy tent’s legs aren’t adding enough weight, there is another trick you can try to further secure your structure.
 Fill a 5-gallon bucket with sand and tie it to the crossbar of your canopy’s frame with rope or EZ strapping.
 Make sure the bucket is fully grounded and not hanging, and try to use at least two buckets — each on opposite sides — to balance weight evenly.
 (A bucket for each crossbar — four in total — is ideal, though not necessary.)

 After stabilizing your tent with stakes or weights, you may find that you need even more stabilization for your current setup.
 Areas with excessive winds or particularly rowdy crowds can pose serious structural risks for canopy tents, so if you’re thinking you’d rather be safe than sorry, you’re thinking the right way.
 To add extra stabilization to your canopy tent after staking it in or weighing it down, consider adding tent anchors for extra reinforcement.
 Tent anchors are durable straps fastened to a tent’s frame and attached to a stabilizing object near the tent.
 Often, tent anchors are anchored to extra stakes placed several feet from the tent’s frame.
 Sometimes, they’re tied around weighted barrels or clipped with carabiners to a nearby building.
 If you choose to use tent anchors, make sure to fasten them to strategic points on your tent’s frame so they do not pull your tent in any one direction.
 The goal is to create balanced tension to supplement your stakes or weights.
-Here at Extreme Canopy, we carry heavy-duty tie down straps designed to anchor canopy tents to stakes or other nearby structures.
+Here at Extreme Canopy, we carry heavy-duty tie down ropes designed to anchor canopy tents to stakes or other nearby structures.

 Thus far, we’ve discussed ways to keep canopy tents stable against outside forces such as wind and crowds.
 These forces are the most common culprits when it comes to knocking tents over, but they’re not the only things that pose structural concerns for canopy tents.
 Another common culprit is water.
 Whether from rain, snow, or soggy ground, water can seep into a canopy tent and cause major structural damage and health risks over time.
 For one, water can rust tent frames made from low-grade metals.
 We recommend investing in aluminum or coated steel frames to prevent rust.
 Water can also lead to mold in fabric roofs and sides, rendering them both useless and dangerous.
 We recommend investing in water-resistant vinyl roofs and sides to stay protected from mold no matter where you use your canopy tent.